buhrmi/inertiax/README.md

 ### Targeting another frame

+Inertia X introduces a new `frame` visit option that tells the response which frame to update.
+This is useful when you want a navigation inside one frame to update a different one.

 The most common use case: a form inside a modal that should update the main page on success.
 Pass `frame: "_top"` to tell Inertia X to apply the response to the top frame instead of the current one.

 ```svelte